-- You will no longer receive a maintenance pack in the post.
-Instead, each personal licence holder who is due maintenance will receive an email from the Gambling Commission telling them that they can sign in to the Manage your personal licence service [link] and submit the maintenance application.
+When your maintenance is due, you will receive an email from the Gambling Commission telling you that you should sign in to the manage your personal licence service (opens in a new tab) and submit the maintenance application.
 This email will be sent on your anniversary date.

-- As soon as your application is submitted, the personal licence holder will receive regular updates from Licensing about the progress of the application.
-You may also receive additional notifications from Licensing if further information is required.
+As soon as your maintenance application is paid and submitted, the personal licence holder will receive regular updates from the Licensing team about the progress of the application.

 Payment for maintenance